-A good flow rate is required in order to be able to backwash the filter systems properly.
-An adequate flow rate is also required in order to provide good water pressure to the home.
+A good flow rate is required to be able to backwash the filter systems properly.
+A good flow rate is also required to provide good water pressure to the home.

 Matching your Iron Filter and Well Pump

-Say you want to install an iron filter that requires 8 gallons per minute to properly backwash and flush out accumulated iron in the filter.
+Say you want to install an iron filter that requires 8 gallons per minute to backwash and flush out accumulated iron in the filter properly.